The standard operating procedures explain the conduct and responsibilities of Council and its committees.

 - three members

-Where, in the membership of a committee, a member occupies two places (e.g. by holding two offices corresponding to ex officio places simultaneously) one of the places shall be counted as a vacancy for the purpose of calculating the quorum, and in the event of voting the member shall have only one vote (unless he or she qualifies for a second casting vote as Chair).
+Where, in the membership of a committee, a member occupies two places (e.g. by holding two offices corresponding to ex officio places simultaneously) one of the places shall be counted as a vacancy for the purpose of calculating the quorum, and in the event of voting the member shall have only one vote (unless they qualify for a second casting vote as Chair).

-Any decision taken in the absence of a quorum shall be deemed to be the Chair’s decision taken on the advice of members present, providing no member present registers his or her objection.
+Any decision taken in the absence of a quorum shall be deemed to be the Chair’s decision taken on the advice of members present, providing no member present registers any objection.

-The Chair of any committee may cancel a scheduled meeting if in his or her opinion there is insufficient business to be transacted, and should normally do so with at least one week’s notice.
+The Chair of any committee may cancel a scheduled meeting if in their opinion there is insufficient business to be transacted.
+In such circumstances meetings should normally be cancelled with at least one week’s notice.

 6. Agenda, papers and minutes

-The officer appointed to act as Committee Secretary shall issue an agenda to each member not less than one week before the date of a meeting and after the meeting shall ensure that proper and timely arrangements are in place for progressing the business to any senior committees, for follow-up action, and for the issuing of minutes following their approval by the Chair.
+The officer appointed to act as Committee Secretary shall issue an agenda to each member not less than one week before the date of a meeting.
+After the meeting they shall then ensure that they provide a committee report and required business to the senior committees, for follow-up action, and for the issuing of minutes following their approval by the Chair.

 Items of business not included on the agenda may only be raised at the meeting at the discretion of the Chair, and normally only by giving at least 24 hours’ notice to the Chair and Secretary.